-When running episodic replication and dedup over the same source, the episodic replication file system fails in certain scenarios
+When running episodic replication and deduplication on the same cluster node, the episodic replication job fails in certain scenarios

 The episodic replication job may fail when the following situations occur on the same source episodic replication file system:

 - 1. NFS has a heavy I/O workload. - 2.
 Deduplication that is running in parallel creates several shared extents.